TutorFx/serejo.dev/content/blog/en-US/what-to-expect-for-nuxt.md

 ### Deprecations

 During the last few years, the Nuxt 2 → Nuxt 3 update caused the Nuxt repository to be completely rewritten to present the recent absurd performance changes.
-However, this year the NuxtLabs team put on the brakes.
+However, this year the Nuxt team put on the brakes.
 And this shows that Nuxt is already a mature Fullstack Framework and ready for various scenarios.

 - The properties `process.client` and `process.server` will be soft\-deprecated, meaning their use will issue a warning.
 The correct approach from now on is to use `import.meta.client` or `import.meta.server`.